usebastian97/usebastian97/README.md

 ## Hi there! 👋

 Hi, I'm Sebastian, a passionate IT professional with 3 years of experience in software development, IT consulting, and Android UI development, complemented by a unique blend of technical expertise (Python, Kotlin, SQL) and Business acumen (BBA in Marketing).
-Proven ability to bridge technical solutions with strategic business goals, from debugging enterprise applications to scaling an eco-friendly e-commerce venture.
-Currently pursuing a Master’s in Computer Science with a focus on cloud computing and IT auditing.
+Proven ability to bridge technical solutions with strategic business goals, from debugging enterprise applications to scaling an eco-friendly e-commerce venture and currently pursuing a Master’s in Computer Science with a focus on cloud computing and IT auditing.

 I am also an open-source enthusiast and maintainer.
-I learned a lot from the open-source community and I love how collaboration and knowledge sharing happened through open-source.
+I learned a lot from the open-source community, and I love how collaboration and knowledge sharing happen through open-source.

-- 🔭 I’m currently learning: Python, MySQL, Excel, Tableau, and Cloud Computing.
+- 🔭 I’m currently learning: Python, MySQL, and Azure Cloud.
-- 👯 I’m looking to collaborate on GitHub Projects
+- 👯 I’m working now at a Mobile Application in Flutter with Dart Programming Language
 - 💬 Ask me about anything, I am happy to help.
 - 📫 How to reach me: usebastian12@protonmail.com